juanbkm/donor2019/content/data/_index.md

 ---
-title: "Data"
+title: "Cofinancing Highlights"
 date: 2020-04-03T14:59:47+08:00
-section_image: images/group.png
+section_image: images/stories/section-image-stories.png
-section_summary: "Cofinancing commitments for sovereign operations reached $4.89 billion in 2019, accounting for close to a quarter of ADB’s total sovereign operations.
-These went to 36 investment projects and 112 technical assistance.
-Which developing member country or what sector benefited the most from partner resources?
+section_summary: "In 2019, ADB's financing partners committed $11.86 billion to projects designed to bring progress to the Asia and Pacific region.
+Together, ADB and its partners cofinanced 167 development initiatives across 26 countries in various fields.
+Which developing member countries or what sectors benefited from partner resources?
 This section gives numerical highlights of 2019’s sovereign cofinancing operations."
 ---